StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 Changes in this version:

-* Releasing Autonomous Anomaly Detector service Beta.
+* Releasing Autonomous Anomaly Detector service BETA.